Water Park Creek

-The Waterpark Creek is a creek located in Central Queensland, Australia.
+Water Park Creek is a creek in Central Queensland, Australia.

-The headwaters of the creek rise below Samuel Hill in the Great Dividing Range and flows in a south easterly direction.
-It continues through the Byfield National Park and then travels almost parallel with the Yeppoon - Byfield Road before discharging into Corio Bay, approximately 15 km north of Yeppoon, and then into the Coral Sea.
+The headwaters of the creek rise below Samuel Hill in the Great Dividing Range and flow south-east.
+The creek continues through the Byfield National Park and then travels almost parallel with the Yeppoon - Byfield Road before discharging into Corio Bay, approximately 15 km north of Yeppoon, and then into the Coral Sea.
 The creek descends 53 m over its 35 km course.

 The drainage basin of the creek occupies an area of 1836 km2 of which an area of 259 km2 is made up of estuarine wetlands.

 In the section within the Byfield National Park, the creek contains a population of Rhadinocentrus ornatus, a small freshwater fish species.